ratan66-collab/Car-Type-Classification/README.md

-# Car-Type-Classification
-🚗 Car Database SQL Project
+🚗 Car Type Classification SQL Project
 📌 Overview
-This project is a structured SQL-based car database designed to store, manage, and analyze various aspects of automobiles.
-It includes details on car models, manufacturers, specifications, pricing, and ownership history.
-The project is built to showcase SQL skills such as database design, queries, joins, aggregations, and optimizations.
+This project is a Car Type Classification System that categorizes cars into different types (e.g., SUV, Convertible, Coupe, Sedan, Hatchback) using a structured SQL database.
+The dataset is organized to store car details, specifications, and classifications, allowing for efficient querying and analysis.

-🛠️ Features
+🚀 Features
+Structured Database Design: Organizes cars into distinct types.

-Car Specifications: Stores details like model, type (SUV, sedan, coupe, etc.), engine specs, horsepower, and fuel type.
+Efficient Data Storage: Stores specifications like engine type, horsepower, fuel efficiency, and seating capacity.

-Manufacturers Data: Information about different car brands and their country of origin.

-fuel efficiency

-cartype

-average
+Query-Based Classification: Retrieves car types based on attributes.

+Search & Filtering: Allows filtering cars by price, brand, horsepower, and fuel type.

+Data Analysis: Aggregates insights on the most common car types and trends.

+🛠️ Technologies Used
+✔ SQL (MySQL) – For database creation and querying
+✔ Python (Jupyter Notebook) – For data manipulation and analysis